HeraYanni/BidirectionalArtifAccel/README.md

-# Wavelet-based stochastic model for the generation of fully non-stationary bidirectional seismic accelerograms
+# Stochastic model for the generation of fully non-stationary bidirectional seismic accelerograms

-Tool for generating target spectrum-compatible fully-nonstationary artificial seismic ground motions using the Continuous Wavelet Transform and a seed record.
+Tool for generating bidirectional target spectrum-compatible fully-nonstationary artificial seismic ground motions.

 Further details are provided in the following document: